 How are Living Walls and Moss Walls the same?

 Living walls and moss walls are the same in that they are both referred to as green walls and that is accurate on both counts.
-They are also the same in that both provide environmental benefits such as reduction of noise pollution and air pollution (moss walls absorb VOCs) but don’t just take our word for it, there are a number of articles that support the fact that moss, though preserved and dormant, is still providing many of the same benefits that living walls provide.
-In fact, since moss so porous, it absorbs VOCs extremely well and dampens sound (particularly medium to high voice frequencies) better than plants like phylodendron and the infamous snake plant.
+They are also the same in that both provide environmental benefits such as reduction of noise pollution and air pollution (moss walls absorb VOCs) but don’t just take our word for it, there are a number of articles that support the fact that moss, though dormant, is still providing many of the same benefits that living walls provide.
+In fact, since moss is so porous, it absorbs VOCs extremely well and dampens sound (particularly medium to high voice frequencies) better than plants like philodendron and the infamous snake plant.
 Additionally, for our North American clients for whom sustainability is at the top of the list of design goals, The Fat Plant Society moss does not require overseas shipping and our real moss does not require watering or misting making it pretty darn sustainable.

 Moss walls differ from living walls in that they do not need soil, watering or misting of any kind and the weight of a moss wall is less than 3 lbs per square foot in comparison to the 10-12 lbs per square foot weight of a living wall.
 They are also different in the sense that the living wall is literally that, living and needs care and attention on a weekly, if not daily basis.
-Real, preserved moss, on the other hand, requires little to no maintenance at all.
+Real moss, on the other hand, requires little to no maintenance at all.
 Last, but certainly not least, as you may have noted in the articles we have linked to in this post, moss walls run roughly 40% less in installation costs than living walls and with zero maintenance.
-(We do offer repairs in the event someone drunkenly pulls a chunk right off the wall but we have yet to have that happen).
+(We do offer repair kits in the event someone pulls a chunk right off the wall).

 Which one is best for your needs depends largely on how much maintenance you want to (and have the budget to) provide to keep your green wall looking lush.

-Living walls run up to $1,000 per month in maintenance depending on the size of the wall but you can expect to spend at least $3-$4K annually on maintenance for living plants at an impactful scale.
-Some living walls require an internal watering system which can give architects and contractors pause but if done well, they internal watering systems can save a great deal of time on maintenance.
+Living walls run roughly $1,000 per month in maintenance depending on the size of the wall but you can expect to spend at least $3-$4K annually (at minimum) on maintenance for living plants at an impactful scale.
+Some living walls require an internal watering system which can give architects and contractors pause but if done well, the internal watering systems can save a great deal of time on maintenance.